MTN Group Limited – Financial report – 31 December 2019

 As the functional currencies of MTN South Sudan, MTN Sudan and MTN Syria are currencies of hyperinflationary economies, prepayments relating to these subsidiaries are restated by applying the change in the general price indices from the date of payment to the current reporting date.

-An allowance for impairment of R549 million (2017: R836 million) was incurred in the current year.
+An allowance for impairment of R245 million (2018: R549 million) was incurred in the current year.
 This amount is included in impairment of trade receivables and contract assets in profit or loss (note 2.4).
-Additionally, R261 million was written-off directly to profit or loss during the year.
+Additionally, R347 million was written-off directly to profit or loss in 2019.

 The group’s exposure to credit and currency risk relating to trade and other receivables is disclosed in note 7.1.